GMAT Canada Registration - Information for Canadian Test Registrants

 Those wanting to reschedule must choose a new exam date.
 To avoid the forfeiture of your test fee when rescheduling your exam, you must allow at least seven (7) calendar days between the day you reschedule your appointment and your test day.
 Appointments cannot be rescheduled for a date that is more than one (1) year after the original appointment date.
 A partial refund of $80 US will be given if your test appointment is cancelled at least seven (7) calendar days before your original test day.
 The rescheduling fee and cancellation refund amount are subject to change without notice.

 If you choose to report your scores, you will be able to view and print an Unofficial Score Report that shows your Quantitative, Verbal, and Total scores, as well as any schools you designated as score-report recipients.
 You will also receive a printed copy of the test from a test Administrator.
 An Official Score Report, which includes all four (4) sections and the total scores, will be made available to you online and to designated schools that the test-taker applied to within 20 days after the test.
-Score reports will show the current test score along with the last 12 test scores reported in the last five (5) years.
-If you provided an email address when you registered for the GMAT exam, you will receive an email with a security-coded Internet address to view your score report.
+Score reports will show your current test score along with your previous GMAT scores (if any).
+If you provided an email address when you registered for the GMAT exam, you will receive an email with instructions for viewing your score report.

 GMAT test takers receive five (5) scores-